timosalm/tap-spring-developer-workshop/workshop/content/exercises/beyond-12-factors.md

 ```terminal:interrupt-all
 ```

-Below is an updated diagram of our applications architecture.
+Below is an updated diagram of our application architecture.

 ![Updated architecture with Observability](../images/microservice-architecture-tracing.png)